shashikumar04433/DevOps-/AWS/Aws Lambda.md

                * Aliases
                * Versions

                * Lambda is works on .json format.

                * Imp : Before creating the lambda trigger check the right Iam Permissions assigned or not.

+       * Aws Layers:
+              * A function can include a common or shared resource called Layers.
+                     Eg :
+                     Aws layers are where u store the packages or files.